Bettws, Bridgend

 Bettws /ˈbɛtus/, (Betws) is a small ex-mining and farming village in the South Wales Valleys in the county borough of Bridgend, Wales.
-Bettws is also an electoral ward to the county council.

 Bryngarw Country Park is approximately one mile away, with a footpath leading there from the village.
 The village is around 3 miles away from Junction 36 on the M4 Motorway, and is located to the west of Llangeinor and to the north of Brynmenyn.

 Geography

-Bettws is located in the southern part of Bridgend County Borough in South Wales.
+Bettws is located in the central part of Bridgend County Borough in South Wales.
 It is located 4.7 mi north of the town of Bridgend and lies on the west side of the main A4064 road.
-It is situated on the River Ogmore, and is watered by the Llynfi and Garw rivulets which border the village on both its sides.
-The nearest parish to Bettws is Llangeinor to the north-east, and Llangynwyd to the west.
+It is on the River Ogmore, and the Llynfi and Garw rivulets border the village on each side.
+The nearest communities to Bettws are Llangeinor to the north-east, and Llangynwyd to the west.

 The population of Bettws is around 2,400 according to The Betws LIFE Centre.